TheIRGurus/Documentation/SOAR Installation Guides/Resilient API and App Creation.md

-# Installing and Configuring Resilinet for Development
+# Installing and Configuring Resilient for Development
 <sub>Expectations/Requirements: Python 3 is already installed</sub>

 This guide is to be used for building development environments for using the Resilient API and creating integrations to increase automation of the platform.